wolfyc/TCP_UDP_BankAccountApp/TCP/README.txt

 To compile and run this project, you need:

 1. C Compiler (e.g., GCC)
 2. Unix-like operating system (Linux, macOS) or a compatible environment (e.g., Cygwin on Windows)

 ----------------------------------------------------
 FILES

 The project consists of the following files:

-1. server_udp.c - Contains the implementation of the server program
+1. server_tcp.c - Contains the implementation of the server program
-2. client_udp.c - Contains the implementation of the client program
+2. client_tcp.c - Contains the implementation of the client program
 3. header.h - Header file containing function prototypes and necessary includes for the server and client programs

 ----------------------------------------------------